SubSeven57/Decollo/README.md

 - Unzip the .zip file

-- Open terminal and navigate to unzipped folder (i.e. cd ~/Downloads/Decollo-master)
+- Open terminal and navigate to unzipped folder

 - In terminal type: